omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 #### Others

 * [[Oia|https://github.com/stevedekorte/oia]] a port of Io to Javascript
-* [[Fun|https://github.com/marcuswestin/fun]] A programming language for realtime webapps - compiles to client-side and server-side JS
 * [[NS Basic/App Studio|http://www.nsbasic.com/app/]] Visual Basic-style BASIC to Javascript compiler.
 Includes IDE.
 Targets iOS and Android.
 * [[Emscripten|http://code.google.com/p/emscripten/]] LLVM to Javascript compiler
 * [[Objective J|http://en.wikipedia.org/wiki/Objective-J]] shares with JavaScript the same relationship that Objective-C has with the C programming language: that of being a strict, but small, superset.